EXTRATERRESTRIAL ORGANIC MATTER

 Dimensions

 In this work, alienness and the perception that these entities are not yet living but already more or less alive certainly confront visitors in multiple ways.
 This bodily encounter between the audience and alien active matter is critical to our project.
-It is important not only in the way that these entities help us to materialize the ʻother’ and the unknown; but also for the way in which they compel us to re-evaluate our place in an active cosmos.
+It is important not only in the way that these entities help us to materialize non-human agency, alien life and the unknown; but also for the way in which they compel us to re-evaluate our place in an active cosmos.

 That alien matter can be experienced as active and performative, as a physical and sensual encounter, can not only help us understand how matter itself behaves, but also allow us to rethink the basis for how we perceive and relate to materials, objects and the living.
-Through these bodily encounters, FORMATA challenges our current relation with matter, deconstructing the human/non-human hierarchy and replacing it with an ‘unscaled agency’ of living, partially alive and non-living things.
+Through these bodily encounters, FORMATA challenges the prevailing narratives that shape our engagement with matter, paving the way for an ‘unscaled agency’ where living, partially alive, and non-living entities coalesce.

 Experimental laboratory – Gifu Prefectural Industrial Technology Center